VaibhavRumale/WebGPU-PG/N-Body/README.md

 # N-Body Simulation

-This project contains a simulation for an N-Body system implemented in HTML and JavaScript.
+This project contains a simulation for a simple version of N Body simulation

 ## Instructions